Automattic/jetpack/docs/monorepo.md

 1. Create the mirror repo on GitHub.
 It will most likely be named like "<span>https://</span>github.com/Automattic/jetpack-_something_".
    1. The repo's description should begin with `[READ ONLY]` and end with `This repository is a mirror, for issue tracking and development head to: https://github.com/automattic/jetpack`.
-   2. The default branch should be `master`, matching the monorepo.
+   2. The default branch should be `trunk`, matching the monorepo.
    3. In the repo's settings, turn off wikis, issues, projects, and so on.
    4. Make sure that [matticbot](https://github.com/matticbot) can push to the repo.
    5. Make sure that Actions are enabled.
 The build process copies workflows from `.github/files/mirror-.github` into the mirror to do useful things like automatically close PRs with a reference back to the monorepo.